matthewschrager/Repository/README.md

 Repository
 =============

 Repository is a generic implementation of the Repository pattern in C#.
-It provides an interface ```IRepository<T>``` that exposes functions used to interact with stored data.
+It provides a repository interface ```IRepository<T>``` that exposes functions to store/retrieve data, and an object context interface ```IObjectContext<T>``` that allows you to manipulate data once you've retrieved it.

 Examples
 ===========